-In September, we contacted the D&T department at SVC to ask if their students could help make our garden area look a little more inviting.
+Last year we contacted the D&T department at SVC to ask if their students could help make our garden area look a little more inviting.
 Within minutes of our email, Mr Mason, the head of department asked for some photos of our garden along with our wish list.
 He said his ‘D&T Community Warriors’ club would get on the case.

 And get on the case they did, when last Thursday Mr Mason and his all-girl team arrived at our school armed with colourful plaques, bird boxes, signs and wooden planters that they had lovingly made.
 They kindly drilled holes and fixed everything into place and then donned some gloves and helped us to weed the area, all with huge smiles on their faces

 We are extremely grateful to SVC for making such fantastic items.
 The girls were a real credit to Mr Mason; their enthusiasm and positive demeanour spread like wildflower and gave us the burst of energy we needed to begin planning for our own pupils to get into the garden now the good weather is here.

 On that note, keeping the weeds from growing is a huge job we have in our garden area.
 If you are a budding gardener with time on your hands, please get in touch.
 We always welcome any man power in keeping the weeds at bay.